vespa-engine/blog/_posts/2023-08-10-bge-embedding-models-in-vespa-using-bfloat16.md

 <p class="image-credit">{{ page.image_credit }}</p>

 This post demonstrates how to use recently announced BGE embedding models in Vespa.
-The recently open-sourced (MIT licensed) BGE models from the Beijing Academy of Artificial Intelligence (BAAI) perform strongly on the Massive Text Embedding Benchmark ([MTEB leaderboard](https://huggingface.co/spaces/mteb/leaderboard)).
+The open-sourced (MIT licensed) BGE models from the Beijing Academy of Artificial Intelligence (BAAI) perform strongly on the Massive Text Embedding Benchmark ([MTEB leaderboard](https://huggingface.co/spaces/mteb/leaderboard)).
 We